Search this site

-Today I have baked a Peggy Porschen recipe for white chocolate layer cake covered in a whipped cream and white chocolate ganache.
+Today I have baked a Peggy Porschen white chocolate cake covered in a whipped cream and white chocolate ganache.
 The recipe is from her latest book Boutique Baking and is reproduced with permission from the publisher below.

 Cake lovers will be pleased to hear that covering cakes with sugarpaste is old hat.